Delforello/SapiV/README.md

 # SapiV
 **(Saturn Api Velocity)**

 SapiV is an Api based on Velocity, open source and easy to use, allowing anyone to quickly create their exploits quickly, securely, in a safe way.
+It may have bugs or issues.
+If you'd like to help fix them, open a ticket on our Discord server: https://discord.gg/PHWymfWpr4

 - UNC: 99%
 - Level: 8